-Key Elements C Criteria Criteria Explanation
+Key Elements Criteria Explanation 9.
+Medical Management The Ager 9.1 Prin (PT I. III.
+IV.
+V. 9.2 Ind II.

-•

-Management 9 Primary Treating Medical Practitioners (PTMP) I. Monitor the timeliness of appointments for injured worker medical consultations and treatment II.
-Manage the provision of information including but not limited to: a. facilitating notification of a change to the injured worker's PTMP and b. subsequent authorisation to release relevant medical records.
 III.
-Manage contact points between involved parties - in particular with the PTMP IV.
-Ensure systems are in place for the management of medical certificates.
-This may include but is not limited to monitoring and reporting on the quality of medical certificates V. Ensure systems are in place for the management of medical reports Independent Medical Reviews I. Manage the process for seeking and undertaking reviews II.
-Manage consultation requirements - in particular with the PTMP The procedures should recognise the central role the PTMP plays in the injury management process.
-The PTMP usually should have ongoing contact with the injured worker throughout the injury management and return to work process and plays a key role in the communication between the injured worker, the employer and the insurer.
-Procedures should be developed that include but are not limited to: • the injured worker's right to choose their PTMP • the role and responsibilities of the PTMP and specialist service providers • the process for monitoring medical treatment, consultations, referrals and specialist care • requirements for access to medical records and the provision of information • the process for the management of communication between the parties including identifying the preferred means of contact and expected reporting timeframes.
-Independent Medical Reviews: Independent Medical Reviews: Independent medical opinions or medical reviews may be sought when there are concerns about issues such as the diagnosis, proposed treatment, certified level of incapacity etc. Where multiple, opinions/reviews are sought, this can result in stress for the injured worker, delays, and increased costs to the insurer.
-Procedures should be developed that include but are not limited to: • the process for obtaining an independent medical review • the process for informing the injured worker of the reasons for seeking such a review • the process for the management of medical records and the provision of information • the process for the management of medical records and the provision of information • the process for the management of medical records and the provision of information • the process for the management of medical records and the provision of information • the process for the management of medical records and the provision of information • the process for the management of medical records and the provision of information
+IV.
+VV.
+VI.
+Incy is to define how it will: mary Treating Medical Practitioners MP) Monitor the timeliness of appointments for injured worker medical consultations and treatment Manage the provision of information including but not limited to: a.
+Providing the injured worker with information regarding the requirements for changing a PTMP. b. the subsequent authorisation to release relevant medical records.
+Manage contact points between involved parties - in particular with the PTMP Ensure systems are in place for the management of medical certificates.
+This may include but is not limited to monitoring and reporting on the quality of medical certificates Ensure systems are in place for the management of medical reports ependent Medical Reviews Manage the process for seeking and undertaking reviews Discuss with the PTMP the reasons why it is intended to have the review conducted.
+Manage the provision of information including but not limited to: a.
+Notifying the injured worker of the reasons for seeking a review b.
+Provide the worker with a copy of, or access to, any information published by the Board in respect to independent medical examinations c.
+Provide copies of the review report to the IMC and the PTMP Manage contact points between involved parties Monitor the use of independent medical reviews Ensure that independent medical practitioners are aware of their role and responsibilities and have been provided with a copy of, or access to, the Board's Guidelines for Independent Medical Examinations Ensure that the independent medical practitioner is fully informed of all necessary information prior to undertaking an independent medical review.
+The procedures should recognise the central role the PTMP plays in the injury management process.
+The PTMP usually should have ongoing contact with the injured worker throughout the injury management and return to work process and plays a key role in the communication between the injured worker, the employer and the Agency.
+Procedures should be developed that include but are not limited to: The injured worker's right to choose their PTMP The role and responsibilities of the PTMP and specialist service providers The process for monitoring medical treatment, consultations, referrals and specialist care The process for requesting access to medical records and any subsequent release of that information.
+The process for the management of communication between the parties including identifying the preferred means of contact and expected reporting timeframes.
+Independent Medical Reviews: Independent Medical Reviews: Independent medical opinions or medical reviews may be sought for a number of reasons that may include concerns about issues such as the diagnosis, proposed treatment, certified level of incapacity etc. Procedures should be developed that include but are not limited to: The process for obtaining an independent medical review The process for seeking such a review The process for seeking such a review The process for ensuring the injured worker of the reasons for seeking such a review The process for ensuring the independent medical practitioner is provided with all relevant information to enable them to conduct the review.
+The process for the management of communication between the parties including identifying the preferred means of contact and expected reporting timeframes The process for conciliation where the injured worker objects to an independent medical review.